vikingdata/articles/databases/etl_elt/dbt/dbt1.md

 <a name=explain></a>Explain the process
 -----

-The whole point of DBT is to make complicated warehouse tables.
-DBT will run any query you give it and make a table with the output.
-You select data from source tables to create other tables.
+The primary objective of DBT is to simplify the creation of complex warehouse tables.
+DBT is capable of executing any query provided to it and generating a table based on the query results.
+You can select data from source tables to build new tables, and these newly created tables can serve as dependencies for other tables.
+Typically, the "source" table already contains data, but in some cases, you may create one more more tables with select statments that are create comments.
-And you may make more tables that depend on the source tables and tables you just made.
-Normally, the "source" table will have been created with data in it.
-In this case, we create a table with one row.

-The steps are :
+ * example : select 'comment1', 245, 'comment 2 this is a long sentence.";

+Here's a breakdown of the steps involved:

-* Figure out the dependencies.
-The second table depends on the first.
-Do the first table first.
+* Identify Dependencies: Determine the dependencies between tables, where the second table relies on the first one.
+Start by creating the first table.

-* The first thing we do is make a table with a single entry.
-   * Compile : projects/models/example/my_first_dbt_model.sql
-   * Run SQL, It creates a table with a single entry.
+* Initial Table Creation: Begin by generating a table with a single entry.
+This involves compiling the SQL script found in "projects/models/example/my_first_dbt_model.sql" and running the SQL to create the initial table with a single row.

-* The second table depends on the first.
-Run the query and create the 2nd table based on output of the query on the first table.
+* Second Table Creation: The second table depends on the first.
+Execute the query and create the second table based on the output of the query performed on the first table.
+Compile the SQL script located in "projects/models/example/my_second_dbt_model.sql."

-   * Compile : projects/models/example/my_second_dbt_model.sql
-       * There is a "ref" that the first table needs to exist.
+* Handling Dependencies: Ensure that the first table exists by referencing it ("ref") as required.

-   * Run the query and create a second table.
+* Create the Second Table: Execute the query to generate the second table.

-DBT simply runs select statements from source tables and create tables based on the output.
-But it is more complicated than that.
-Say you  have 500 tables to create based on 1000 source tables.
-There might be lots of dependencies on which tables to create first because other tables depend on them.
-DBT takes care of all the dependencies.
-There are also incremental updates you can do to tables instead of recreating them.
+DBT operates by executing select statements from source tables and automatically generating tables based on the query results.
+However, it becomes more intricate when you have to create 500 tables based on 1000 source tables.
+In such scenarios, numerous dependencies may determine the order in which tables should be created because other tables rely on them.
+DBT manages these dependencies efficiently.
+Additionally, DBT offers the option of incremental updates to tables instead of recreating them from scratch.

 * * *